mbradle/data_download/README.md

 # docker_wn_data

 This docker image downloads data appropriate for webnucleo projects.
-You first need to have installed [docker](https://runnable.com/docker/getting-started/) and be able to run it, for example, by running the Hello, World image in an appropriate shell.
+You first need to have installed [docker](https://runnable.com/docker/getting-started/) and be able to run it.
+You can verify that docker is properly installed, for example, by running the Hello, World image in an appropriate shell.
 To do so, type:

 **docker run hello-world**